quidphp/project/README.md

 ## Requirement
 **QuidPHP/Project** requires the following:
 - Apache server with mod_rewrite
-- PHP 7.2+ with fileinfo, curl, openssl, posix, PDO and pdo_mysql
+- PHP 7.2+ with fileinfo, curl, openssl, PDO and pdo_mysql
 - Mysql or MariaDB database

 The following PHP INI directives are also required: